AyodejiKomolafe/ERC-20-indexer/README.md

 We purposefully built this app to be minimalistic so that you can get some software development practice in fixing our bugs! 🪲

-Here are a few challenge suggestions:
+Here are the challenges I Implemented:

 1. Add Wallet integration so that any user that connects their wallet can check their ERC-20 token balance
 2. There is no indication of a request in progress... that's bad UX!
 Do you think you can add some sort of indication of loading?